Protected Environment Frequently Asked Questions (FAQ)

 As always If you need assistance, please let us know.

-Is it possible to map/mount the general CHPC fileservers (e.g., drycreek) on swasey
+Is it possible to map/mount the general CHPC fileservers (e.g., cottonwood) on narwhal

 or other hosts in the CHPC Protected Environment (PE) or vice versa ?

-One can use fastx or remote desktop to access a host in the CHPC PE and then use a web browser (or box sync).
+One can use FastX2 or Microsoft Remote Desktop to access a host in the CHPC PE and then use a web browser (or box sync).

 NOTE: box.com is currently the only UofU cloud storage service that is acceptable to store PHI data, please see "NOTE" at the following CHPC web page for more info... https://www.chpc.utah.edu/resources/ProtectedEnvironment.php

 NO!
-Never put Protected Heath Information (PHI), passwords/passphrases, or any sensitive information in the CHPC helpdesk JIRA issue tracking system!
+Never put Protected Heath Information (PHI), passwords/passphrases, or any sensitive information in the CHPC helpdesk ServiceNow issue tracking system!

 See: (H) Medical record numbers;